A Diversity of Eggs: Why Every Egg Is Unique

 Chicken breeds were developed over centuries by human selection for certain traits, like egg production, shell color, fast growth, pleasant demeanor, and attractive feathers.

-As a rule breeds developed around the Mediterranean Sea, such as Leghorns and Anconas, are relatively small in body size, are nervous and active, and lay many white shelled eggs.
-Some more northern European breeds, like Hamburgs, also lay white eggs.
+- Breeds developed around the Mediterranean Sea, such as Leghorns and Anconas, are relatively small in body size, active, and lay many white-shelled eggs.

-In contrast, most breeds developed in England, the United States, and Australia are large bodied and lay brown shelled eggs.
-Marans, a French breed, lays exceptionally dark shelled brown eggs.
+- Most breeds developed in England, the United States, and Australia are large-bodied and lay brown-shelled eggs.

 When breeds are crossbred, egg shell color is usually (but not always) a blend of what the parent breed lays.

+Eggs of all birds are amazing far beyond their color.
+Shape varies with species and within a species.
 Chickens fall somewhere in between.
 In the wild they nest on the ground, so eggs are mildly asymmetric, although some are nearly round.
-Usually during laying, the blunt end emerges from the hen’s body first, followed by the tapered skinny end.
+Usually during laying, the blunt end emerges first, followed by the tapered skinny end.

 Individual hens usually lay similar eggs that may vary in shape from another hen of the same breed.
 For example, a Barred Rock hen in a small flock may lay eggs that are unusually round while another Barred Rock may lay much more oblong ones.
 Each will continue laying eggs of that shape throughout her life.